 Digital photography by library staff

-Imaging from original materials is carried out by a highly qualified photographer using an overhead camera; files are captured in TIFF format (uncompressed, 8-bit channel of colour) and supplied on CD, or can be send via a file transfer service such Hightail.
+Imaging from original materials is carried out by a highly qualified photographer using an overhead camera; files are captured in TIFF format (uncompressed, 8-bit channel of colour) and are sent via a file transfer service such as Hightail.
 High resolution copies of images posted on our website or on our digital collections pages can be ordered, citing the unique identifier.
 Turnaround time is generally 3 working days, but that could vary based on size of order.
-The cost per image is $25.00 - this includes the cost of the CD, if one is required.
+The cost per image is $25.00.
 Reproduction of audio visual materials is possible on a case-by-case basis; please contact us.

 Permission to reproduce

 In general permission to copy does not convey the right to reproduce or publish the material.
 However, in the majority of cases the material in our collections is in the public domain.
 The Library is committed to broadening access to our materials, therefore we do not charge a rights or use fee, and permission to publish is not required.
 We request that you cite the source in the form:

 The Thomas Fisher Rare Book Library, University of Toronto

 For unpublished or copyrighted material patrons are responsible for obtaining appropriate rights, including ascertaining the applicable copyright, donor, privacy, and other legal requirements for reproduction and for any other use other than that for research or private study.
 A good source of information on Canadian copyright law can be found at the Canadian Intellectual Property Office website.

 The University of Toronto Library asserts copyright over the contents of our digitized special collections.
 Please consult the individual websites for more specific information for each digital collection.